fonsp/ProfilePerfetto.jl/README.md

 https://github.com/user-attachments/assets/be74a099-0ab1-4b71-9fb3-44e3925083f2

-# Written by AI
+# Written with AI help
-This package was vibe coded by Fons, using Claude Code.
+This package was mostly vibe coded by Fons, using Claude Code.
+All code has been reviewed by a human.